-Name and Position Number of Shares Richard A. Fair President and Chief Executive Officer 125,700 Alan K. Smith, Ph.D.
-Chief Scientific Officer 60,307 Shane M. Ward Chief Legal and Strategy Officer 62,864 All current executive officers as a group 404,764 (1) All current directors who are not executive officers as a group 15,000 Each associate of any executive officers or current directors Each other person who received or is to receive 5% of awards All employees, including all current officers who are not executive officers, as a group 342,598 (2)
+Name and Position

+Richard A. Fair

+President and Chief Executive Officer

+Atabak Mokari

+Former Chief Financial Officer

+Shane M. Ward

+Former Chief Legal and Strategy Officer

+All current executive officers as a group

+All current directors who are not executive officers as a group 169,251

+Each nominee for election as a director

+Jon P. Stonehouse 30,054

+Stephen R. Davis 27,715

+Each associate of any directors, executive officers or nominees

+Each other person who received or is to receive 5% of awards

+All employees, including all current officers who are not executive officers, as a group

-- (1) Includes 15,600 options granted as inducement awards under the 2019 Plan. - (2) Includes 2,580 options granted as inducement awards under the 2019 Plan.
+(1) Includes 68,310 options granted as inducement awards under the 2019 Plan.